zi-xiao-li/zi-xiao-li.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a Ph.D. applicant in atmospheric and climate sciences with research interests in **climate dynamics**, **numerical modeling**, and **extreme events**.
+I am a Ph.D. applicant in atmospheric sciences with research interests in **climate dynamics**, **numerical modeling**, and **extreme events**.
 My recent work focuses on understanding the multiscale dynamics of the Madden–Julian Oscillation (MJO) and convectively coupled equatorial waves by combining reanalysis-based diagnostics with simulations using theoretical models.

 I received my M.S. degree in Meteorology from the [Institute of Atmospheric Physics, Chinese Academy of Sciences](https://www.iap.cas.cn/), where I investigated the upscale impacts of convectively coupled Kelvin waves on MJO propagation.
 Prior to that, I completed my B.S. in Atmospheric Sciences at [Lanzhou University](https://www.lzu.edu.cn/).
 Most recently, I worked as a Research Assistant at the College of Ocean and Earth Sciences, Xiamen University.